BeTomorrow/ReImproveJS/README.md

 }

-// Start your loop (/!\ for your environment, not specific to FurnishJS. requestAnimationFrame(step);
+// Start your loop (/!\ for your environment, not specific to ReImproveJS). requestAnimationFrame(step);
 ```